In a fact-challenged era, will public access to federal data be the next casualty?

+Federal rules protecting whistleblowers?
+At least one has been put on hold.

-Since taking office, the Trump administration has made a series of moves that have alarmed groups with a stake in public access to information: historians, librarians, journalists, climate scientists, internet activists, to name a few.
+Since taking office, the Trump administration has made a series of moves that have alarmed groups with a stake in public access to information: historians, librarians, journalists, climate scientists and internet activists among them.
 Some are so concerned they have thrown themselves into “data rescue” sessions nationwide, where they spend their weekends downloading and archiving federal databases they fear could soon be taken down or obscured.

+Previous presidential transitions have triggered fears about access to government data, but not of this scope.

 The White House declined to comment, but Trump’s supporters say the administration’s detractors are overreacting.
 Trump is committed to open government, said Ben Marchi, a Trump supporter and Republican operative.
 In a recent interview with McClatchy, Marchi noted how, prior to announcing the nomination of Neil Gorsuch to serve on the Supreme Court, the White House released a list of 21 candidates under consideration.